Overview: Why Do Head and Neck Hurt Together?

 MYTH

-Chronic headache is inevitable in those who have genetic migraine.
+Chronic headache is inevitable for anyone with genetic migraine.

 FACT

-Even patients with genetic predisposition to migraine can drastically reduce the frequency and intensity of attacks.
-Treatment of modifiable factors — muscular trigger points, stress, sleep, posture — frequently transforms chronic migraine (≥15 days/month) into episodic (<4 days/month) or even into complete control.
+Even patients genetically predisposed to migraine can drastically reduce attack frequency and intensity.
+Treating modifiable factors — muscular trigger points, stress, sleep, posture — often transforms chronic migraine (≥15 days/month) into episodic migraine (<4 days/month), or achieves full control.

 Acupuncture in the Treatment of Headache and Cervicalgia